artipie/benchmarks/README.md

    download/upload rate 100:1 and higher.
 This role not heavy depends on latency, but repository should support a lot of simultaneous clients in this role.

+## Initial setup

+Initial setup is mandatory part for every test scenario.
+Empty repositories could not be representative for the tests so we need to fill up them in the beginning.
+The best way for hosted repositories is to import some existing repository for it.
+The good way for proxy repository - to build a number of popular projects to fill it (the best way is still import existing data if you have it).

 ##  Performance testing

 Currently basic performance testing could be done for maven and binary files adapters.
 Scripts rely on docker and jmeter tools.
 More details are in [loadtests/README.md](loadtests/README.md)